BartOtten/routex/README.md

 | Modular             | X          |            | -           |
 | Extendable          | X          |            | -           |

-[^1]: Routex uses pattern matching to match the current URL to a scope
+[^1]: Routex uses pattern matching to match the current URL to a branch
 [^2]: Routex' `preprocesss_using` can encapsulate any code / is not bound within
-    (session) scopes
+    (session) branches
 [^3]: [Crazy example](https://github.com/BartOtten/routex/blob/main/lib/routex/extension/cloak.ex)
 [^4]: Routex *can* be configured to shim original Phoenix functionality (for
     example: `~p` and `url/2`) while CLDR Routes mandates code modifications